jbestcodes/Chama-Vault/README.md

 - Let members sign up and log in securely
 - Allow admins to update savings
 - Show members their savings history
-- Display anonymous group rankings with blurred names or alias
+- Display anonymous group rankings with blurred names or aliases
-- Provide sms based self service updates on savings
+- Provide sms based self-service updates on savings
-- Admin only dashboard
+- Admin-only dashboard
 -
   # Technologies used
   ### Backend: